 - It leads to all manner of false predictions.
 In the last 150 years every generation of futurists have been able to find “fulfillment” of the prophecies in their own time.
 They have failed time and again to predict with accuracy the symbolic events of Revelation.

-- Futurism’s origin is that of Roman Catholicism.
-(In the 1500′s, in an attempt to divert attention from the Roman Catholic Church’s identification as the Beast of Revelation 13, a Jesuit priest suggested futurism as an alternate system of interpretation.)
+- Futurism’s origin is from the 1500′s when, in an attempt to divert attention from the Protestant identification of the Roman Catholicism as the Beast of Revelation 13, a Jesuit priest suggested it as an alternate system of interpretation.

 A Dispensationalist is a special type of futurist, one that has enough distinctiveness to warrant its own title.
 This view, by far the most pervasive in today’s Christian culture, has as its main focus the total and complete separation of the Church and Israel.
 Based on a literal reading of the prophetic promises to Israel regarding the coming Kingdom, salvation, and restoration of national Israel, dispensationalists have created a scheme that pictures the church age as being a great parenthesis in the history of God’s dealing with Israel.
 This extreme separation necessarily results in the Church’s absence during Israel’s time of God’s attention.
 One particular distinctive is that Daniel’s 70th “seven” is broken up at the 69th “seven”, and the 70th “seven (referred to sometimes as Daniel’s 70th week) is pushed into an unknown future time period – the seven last years.
 Here we have a seven-year tribulation that begins after a secret coming of Christ (which is not the Second Coming) to remove the Church from the earth (the rapture).
 Following this tribulation time, Christ returns and sets up a literal earthly Kingdom for 1,000 years (all dispensationalists are premillennial).